 Here is a side by side of just the two colors.

-This is a look at how the color will look on my DIY Shutters on the front of my house.
-They are in much need of TLC. relatively easy build if you’d like to make your own.
+This is a look at how the color will look on the shutters on the front of my house.
+They are in much need of TLC.
+The board and batten shutters were a relatively easy build if you’d like to make your own.

 NOW, back to the crying.
 I was already having a hard time with the fence.
 It was much harder to do than I thought.
-I ended up remembering I owned a professional Home Right Sprayer and it saved the day.
+I ended up remembering I owned this paint sprayer and it saved the day.

 BUT this happened…and I literally sat on the ground and cried.
-I accidentally knocked the paint can over with the sprayer.
+I accidentally knocked the stain can over with the sprayer.
 I wasted over half a gallon of paint.